lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

       list all available extractors
     -m, --manifest
-      Manifest Bed file output containing chrom/start/end of each gene --maxRecordsInRam
+      Manifest Bed file output containing chrom/start/end of each gene -M, --max-variant
+      Maximum number of variants to write a vcf. don't write if num(variant) > 'x' . '-1' is ignore
+      Default: -1
+    --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number